Croatian identity card: 2021 version

 The second generation electronic ID came out in 2021.
 The first day when the applications for the new ID card started to be accepted was 2 August 2021.
 The new, second generation eID was a change that followed new EU Regulation 2019/1157.
 Thus the greatest change is that second generation eID is also bio-metric.
 This change is followed with new Certilia application that enables citizens to use the new eID to sign electronic documents with digital signature.

 Fines

 Persons over the age of 18, and who do not have a valid ID, can pay a fine from 390 euro up to 590 euro.
 Failure to show a valid ID to a police officer in a public place can result in a fine of 20 euro.

 International travel

 Since Croatia's accession to the EU, in accordance with the Treaty of Accession 2011, on 1 July 2013 the Croatian identity card (except for the pre-2003 version) became a valid travel document within the entire European Economic Area.
 Croatia finished negotiating their accession to the EEA in November 2013.

-Today, the card is a valid travel document in almost all of Europe (except Belarus, Russia, Ukraine, and the United Kingdom) as well as in Georgia, French overseas territories and organized tours to Tunisia.
+Today, the card is a valid travel document in almost all of Europe (except Belarus, Russia, Ukraine, and the United Kingdom) as well as in Georgia and French overseas territories.